bangtedy/bangtedy/content/authors/admin/_index.md

 superuser: true
 title: Tedy Herlambang
 ---

-As data, the following may be *cumulative* such as the total rainfall for 2021 in Surabaya; or it may be a statistic that reflects an *activity* of one variable during a time period, such as the daily closing price of a specific stock on the Indonesia Stock Exchange.
+The following may be *cumulative*, like the total rainfall for 2021 in Surabaya; or it may be a statistic that reflects an *activity* of one variable during a time period, such as the daily closing price of a specific stock on the Indonesia Stock Exchange :).

-My name is Tedy Herlambang, a *Pendalungan*, speak both Javanese and Madurese, and a little Sundanese.
+I'm Tedy Herlambang, a *Pendalungan*, speak both Javanese and Madurese, and a little Sundanese.
 I use R and Python for finance and fun (*activity*).
-I graduated from IPB University and worked in academia.
+I graduated from IPB University and work in academia.

-I have written books _Ekonomi Manajerial dan Strategi Bersaing_; and _Ekonomi Mikro Suatu Pendekatan Praktis_ & _Ekonomi Mikro Sebuah Kajian Komprehensif_ with Said Kelana, Sugiarto, Brastoro and Rachmat Sudjana (*cumulative*).
+I have written books *Ekonomi Manajerial dan Strategi Bersaing*; and *Ekonomi Mikro Suatu Pendekatan Praktis* & *Ekonomi Mikro Sebuah Kajian Komprehensif* with Said Kelana, Sugiarto, Brastoro and Rachmat Sudjana (*cumulative*).

 I live in Paiton Jawa Timur, with my wife, two kids, and our five cats: max, mayo, jurgen, jeff jupri and bite.
 You can find me on [Twitter](https://twitter.com/t_hlb) and [GitHub](https://github.com/bangtedy).

 This blog is built with [blogdown](https://github.com/rstudio/blogdown) and [Hugo](https://gohugo.io/), and deployed using [Netlify](https://www.netlify.com/).
 My blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 Photos are private collections by Anna R and Ilham R.